 Remember to discuss how they plan to use the photos.
 Will they be printing them in a stunning wedding album?
 Or do they have other creative ideas in mind?
 Knowing their intentions will help you deliver exactly what they need.

 Last but not least, bring up the topic no one likes to talk about: money.
 If you’re charging for your services, it’s crucial to establish the price in advance.
 Have an agreement in place that outlines the cost so there are no surprises later on.
 This ensures a smooth and transparent relationship with the couple.

 By setting expectations early on, you’ll be laying the foundation for a successful collaboration.

 6. Turn off the sound on your camera

 Those annoying beeps from your camera during speeches, the kiss, and vows?
 They’re not adding anything special to the event.
 In fact, they’re just distracting the audience and annoying everyone around.
 Trust me, no one wants that.

 So before the big day, make sure to turn off those camera sounds and keep them off.
 Luckily, most of the latest mirrorless models come with powerful silent-shooting options.
 That way, you can capture all those magical moments without making a peep.

 7. Shoot the small details

-Having a second backup photographer can be a great strategy.
-It means less moving around during ceremony and speeches, allows for one to capture the formal shots and the other to get candid shots.
-It also takes a little pressure off you being ‘the one’ to have to get every shot!
+Bringing in a second photographer can be a game-changer!
+It means less running around during the ceremony and speeches and allows one photographer to focus on those classic, formal shots while the other captures all those precious candid moments.
+It also takes the pressure off you as “the one” who has to nail every single shot!